Under state law, children between the ages of 14 and 16 must first obtain a work certificate to be

 Work Certificates Issued by the Principal or Designee of a Private School

-In accordance with law, the principal of a private school located in the Dunklin R-5 School District
+In accordance with law, the principal of a private school located in the St. Charles R-VI School

-superintendent of the Dunklin R-5 School District.
+superintendent of the St. Charles R-VI School District.
 The superintendent may revoke the work

 certificate if he or she becomes aware of any grounds upon which the child may be deemed ineligible